ettolrahc97/Sql-Project/README.md

 ![ERD](ERD.png)
 ## Executive Summary
 ## Overview of Findings
-The average number of orders placed by each customer is 2.67, indicating a moderate level of repeat purchases.
+The average number of orders placed by each customer is 3.32, indicating a moderate level of repeat purchases.
 Around 95.4% of orders were shipped on time, reflecting strong operational efficiency.
 In terms of profitability, the top-performing products include 1992 Ferrari 360 Spider Red, 1952 Alpine Renault 1300, and 2001 Ferrari Enzo, which generated the highest net profits.

 When analyzing performance by country, the United States, France, and Germany recorded the highest average order amounts, highlighting them as key markets.

-Furthermore, customer segmentation based on total purchase amount categorized clients into low, medium, and high-value segments.
+Furthermore, customer segmentation based on total purchase amount categorized clients into low, medium, high and very high-value segments.
 High-value customers—such as Australian Collectors Co., La Rochelle Gifts, and Euro+ Shopping Channel—contribute a significant portion of total revenue, while medium-value customers represent the largest group with strong potential for growth.

 These insights emphasize the importance of maintaining relationships with high-value clients, nurturing medium-value customers for upselling opportunities, and re-engaging low-value customers to boost retention and overall profitability.

+Below is the overview page from the Tableau dashboard and more examples are included throughout the report.The entire interactive dashboard can be downloaded [here](https://public.tableau.com/views/ClassicCarModelSalesProject/Dashboard2?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

 ## Insights Deep Dive
 * __Regional Sales Performance:__